How Great Leaders Recruit People with Heart

 • “Hiring isn’t just your most important job—it’s also your hardest….
 If I had to distill hundreds of best practices to a single piece of advice, it would be this: build the best team you possibly can as early as you possibly can.” -Matt Blumberg, founder and CEO, Return Path

 • “If you can get only one thing right, it’s recruiting.
 You need to find excellent people who are a good fit and outstanding in their fields.
-Everything else is secondary.” -Andreas Ehn, partner, Approach
+Everything else is secondary.” -Andreas Ehn, partner, Approach (and formerly with Spotify)

 • “I want to know who they are….
 I want them to fit with our values and culture.
 I look for flexibility… fearlessness… Quick learners.
 Fast failers.… empathy.… character….
 Strong moral compass, humility, self-awareness, authenticity.
 You are who you are.
 You’ve got that clear.… emotional intelligence.
 That… tells us how much of a leadership position you can take.” -Ursula Burns, former Chair & CEO, Xerox

-Bob Vanourek and Gregg Vanourek are leadership practitioners, teachers, trainers, and award-winning authors.
+Gregg Vanourek and Bob Vanourek are leadership practitioners, teachers, and award-winning authors (and son and father).
 They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
-Take their Leadership Derailers Assessment or sign up for their newsletter.
+Check out their Leadership Derailers Assessment or get their monthly newsletter.
 If you found value in this, please forward it to a friend.
 Every little bit helps!

 https://triplecrownleadership.com/recruit-people-with-heart/How Great Leaders Recruit People with Heart